 I got two kinds of local shrimp.
 Key West shrimp, it had a sweet flavor to it, and shrimp from the Gulf of North Florida.

-- FOGO Marabu Lump Charcoal
+- FOGO Marabu Lump Charcoal- You can use our FOGO Premium Lump Charcoal instead

 - Raw shrimp with shell and tail